ioccc-src/winner/1984/mullender/README.md

 make gentab
 ```

-Cody notes that it does not appear to work in modern systems (unbalanced braces)
+We note that it does not appear to work in modern systems (unbalanced braces)
 or something else is wrong but given that this was done a long time ago on a now
 archaic system maybe that is why.
-He also noted that if the `short`s are not
+We also note that if the `short`s are not
 changed to just `int` it prints out a lot of negative numbers but since
-[mullender.c](mullender.c) has a negative number he kept it as is.
+[mullender.c](mullender.c) has a negative number we kept it as is.

-Thank you Cody!

 ## Author's remarks:

+### Notes from the judges:

 These remarks, found at
 [https://lainsystems.com/posts/exploring-mullender-dot-c/](https://lainsystems.com/posts/exploring-mullender-dot-c/),